pa2si/erdkugel/README.md

 new:

-- v 1.4.0 UnderConstruction eliminated
+- v 1.5.0 logo in navbar now w moon

   What's done:

 - header in main laouyt w navbar that has logic to show logo in navbar only when target id is observed.